hydephp/framework/resources/assets/README.md

 This file contains basic scripts to make the navigation menu and sidebars interactive.

 - **App.css**:
-A compiled and minified file containing the styles for a base Hyde installation.
-It can be loaded through the CDN by adding it to the head of your Blade layout but is no longer supported out of the box.
+A compiled and minified file containing the styles for a base Hyde installation using [this configuration file](https://github.com/hydephp/hyde/blob/master/tailwind.config.js).

 ## Usage